06chaynes/okta-jwt-verifier/README.md

 decodes the token header to identify the key id, attempts to find a matching key, attempts to decode the token, and finally attempts to deserialize the claims.

-This method will attempt to retrieve the keys upon each request.
+This method will attempt to retrieve the keys upon each request unless a cache feature is enabled.

 ```rust
 use okta_jwt_verifier::Verifier;